San Jose Improv

-The San Jose Improv is a comedy club located in San Jose, California.
+The San Jose Improv is a comedy club located at 62 South Second Street in downtown San Jose, California.

 History

-Formerly known as the Jose Theater, built in 1904, is the oldest theater in San Jose, located on Second Street, near San Fernando Street.
+The building that hosts the San Jose Improv was built in 1904 and was originally known as the Jose Theater.
+It is the oldest theater in San Jose, located at 62 South Second Street, near San Fernando Street.
 Construction of the Jose was started in 1903, under the ownership of David Jacks, a Monterey landowner (who was the namesake of Monterrey Jack cheese).
 At that time, the theater was a popular showcase for stock companies and vaudeville acts.

 Despite rumors, neither Charlie Chaplin nor Harry Houdini ever performed at this location, although both toured through nearby San Francisco.

-Today, it is home to the San Jose franchise of the famous Improv Comedy Club chain and is owned by LEG.
+The theater was damaged in the 1989 Loma Prieta earthquake and subsequently closed.
+It was nearly demolished in the 1990s, but it was saved when the city Redevelopment Agency purchased the building and performed renovations and seismic repairs.
+The San Jose franchise of Improv Comedy Club moved into the newly-opened space in 2002, where it continues to operate as of 2026.

+Venue

+The auditorium has a capacity of 450 seats, with the main seating area and stage on the lower level and a balcony on the upper level.
+There is also a full-sized kitchen on site.
+The club hosts shows from Tuesday through Sunday every week.